 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict contributor-level access to trusted users only and consider disabling or limiting the use of the vulnerable plugin.
-Monitor for updates from the vendor or security advisories for an official patch or mitigation instructions.
+Until a fix is available, restrict contributor-level access to trusted users only and consider additional input validation or output escaping controls if possible.
+Monitor official channels for updates or patches from the vendor.

 CVE-2026-0664: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in wproyal Royal Addons for Elementor – Addons and Templates Kit for Elementor